 This project is perfect for Springtime or weddings.
 It's probably the easiest of these types of crafts that I have come across.

 - Decorative ribbon or twine

-To create your color Mason jar start with a clean and dry Mason jar.
-Spray paint the Mason jar in a well ventilated area and allow it to dry completely.
+To create your colored Mason jar start with a clean and dry jar.
+Spray paint it in a well-ventilated area and allow it to dry completely.
 Once dry you can add your decorative ribbon.
 Then, add your flowers.
 That's it!

 Mason Jar To-Go Cups

 Have you ever had flies or other bugs land in your drink during a summer picnic?
-Well, here's an adorable Mason jar craft idea that will solve that problem!
+Well, here's an adorable craft idea that will solve that problem!

 - Mason jars

 - Disposable straws